Hi. I’m Janelle.

 - Teaching adults is something I love.
 I’ve worked as a writing tutor and taught at Yukon College, as well all sorts of arts workshops and a York University course called Arts and Ideas.

-- My visual arts have been exhibited in all sorts of venues, most recently in a solo show at the Yukon Arts Centre Public Art Gallery.
+- My visual arts have been exhibited in all sorts of venues, including a solo show at the Yukon Arts Centre Public Art Gallery.
 A few people said it made them cry.
 But the children laughed.